 This place has been dessert central lately.
 Don’t fret, I have not given up my beef braising, curry paste pounding, bean cooking ways.
 But this has been a hell of a winter for germs, and as long time readers know, I am the original germ magnet.
 Why is that relevant?
 Because baking is fun, relaxing, soothing… dinner is rushed, time constricted and mandatory.
-Which does not mean that I have made no dinners (although John would like to me add that I have not made enough), however they have mostly not been blog worthy dinners.
+Which does not mean that I have made no dinners (although John would like me to add that I have not made enough), however they have mostly not been blog worthy dinners.
 But in between various illnesses peaking, I have found time for some blog worthy desserts.

 I made this cake to take to my family’s home, the weekend I was in Columbus for the Ohio State-Michigan basketball game, which was the same weekend I made the mujadarra for Cook, Eat, Tweet.
 Photographing the mujadarra was rushed, because I was tweeting and then eating on my way out the door to our evening plans, plus by the time I served the mujadarra I had lost the light.
 But the cake?
 What a dream!
 First, my mom had the fabulous cake stand, which has inspired me to acquire one for my kitchen as well.